calebstewart/python-htb/README.md

 shortcuts           List available shortcuts
 ```

-To run a command, simply append it to your call.
+To run a command, simply append it to the command line when invoking the module.
 This is the first method of invocation:

 ```
 $ python -m htb machine list --active